rdwarakanath2022/NCHacks-Project/README.md

 # NCHacks-Project

-Author: Rishabh Dwarakanath
+## Author: Rishabh Dwarakanath

-Description: This program is a winter-themed slide puzzle.
+*Description: This program is a winter-themed slide puzzle.
 The completed picture has been provided as penguin.png to be used as a reference while you attempt to put the puzzle together.

 ### Setup Instructions:

-Step 1: Download the picture to C:\Downloads\penguin.png \b Step 2: Download the winterJigsaw.exe file to C:\Downloads\ \b Step 3: Run winterJigsaw.exe
+Step 1: Download the picture to C:\Downloads\penguin.png <br>
+Step 2: Download the winterJigsaw.exe file to C:\Downloads\ <br>
+Step 3: Run winterJigsaw.exe

 ### Playing Instructions: